 But what do you do if you have been grabbed and your opponent has settled into a strong structure before you have had time to react?
 Are you now at their mercy?

 Of course not.
-All you need do is move.
-Have your partner repeat the previous exercises but this time allow him or her to establish a strong Optimal Structure before you move in any way.
-After your partner has stopped moving hold your arm (or any other affect part of your anatomy) somewhat rigid and then step forward slightly.
+All you need to do is move.
+Have your partner repeat the previous exercises but this time, allow him or her to establish a strong Optimal Structure before you move in any way.
+After your partner has stopped moving, hold your arm (or any other affect part of your anatomy) somewhat rigid and then step forward slightly.
 You will immediately notice that your partner’s strong stance has become dramatically weakened.
-You can create similar (but always somewhat different) weaknesses by moving back, left, right, up, down, and any combination of the above.
-Any movement on your part makes the opponent’s structure weak.
+You can create other similar (but always somewhat different) weaknesses by moving back, left, right, up, down, and any combination of the above.
+Any movement on your part, even an extremely small and subtle movement, makes the opponent’s structure weak.
 It will effectively devastate the person’s Optimal Structure.
 Why is that?

 But can’t the person simply shift their structure to adopt a new Optimal Structure?
 Of course.
 But why in the world would you let them do that?
 Once the opponent’s structure collapses you take advantage of them.
 You might escape or you might do something more injurious, but you won’t stand there and let them attempt to control you again.
 That moment has come and gone forever.

-Of course you will want to move as soon as possible.
+Of course, you will want to move as soon as possible.
 If you delay then an attacker will move to gain better dominance in whatever fashion they feel will be most beneficial.
-So you must work on taking away optimal structure as early as possible.
-Ideally you will do this before the grab attempt.
-If the grab has occurred you will next wish to move to prevent establishment of any Optimal Structure.
+So you must work on taking away the optimal structure as early as possible.
+Ideally, you will do this before the grab attempt.
+If the grab has occurred you will next wish to move to prevent the establishment of any Optimal Structure.
 If you are too late for that then you need to move quickly the moment an Optimal Structure is established to weaken and destroy it.

 But what happens if we attempt to adopt an optimal structure so that we can manipulate, control, strike, or perhaps throw a person?
 Can’t the person destroy our structure just as easily?
 Yes, if they know what they are doing, they can.
 This becomes an issue in Ad Hoc Fighting because both practitioners will know exactly how to do this – therefore it can be a challenge to gain an advantage against another person.

 But even here this is seldom necessary.
-I control and manipulate people all the way to the ground regularly without ever establishing an optimal structure.
-In such situations I am in constant flux and motion.
+I control and manipulate people to the ground regularly without ever establishing an optimal structure.
+In such situations, I am in constant flux and motion.
 Anytime an opponent attempts to establish structure I destroy it.
 But I avoid trying to create any form of stable structure for myself.
 Any formal stance becomes a hindrance.
-I flow in, through, and out of stances in a never ending cycle of movement.
+I flow in, through, and out of stances in a never-ending cycle of movement.
 This is not easily done and requires many years of training, but it is a good way to ensure the opponent does not have an opportunity to impact your Optimal Structure.